-If you have been abused or neglected at Gerard M. Ungaro House #2, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Gerard M. Ungaro House #2, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Gerard M. Ungaro House #2 is a community living facility (CLF) in Lake County.
 They offer the local community with 12 registered beds.
 They run under the licensee ID 2000719.
 Gerard M. Ungaro House #2 is located at 14245 West Rockland Road, Green Oaks, IL and may be reached through telephone number 847-362-4636.
 The Illinois Nursing Home Care Act and Department of Public Health govern Gerard M. Ungaro House #2.

 Gerard M. Ungaro House #2’s Address, Phone Number, and Contact Information